jasar1004/RadMom1D/README.md

 -------
 Step 2:
 -------
-In the command line, execute the command "make clean" to clean up all the object files generate from previous compilations of the RadMom1D code.
+In the command line, execute the command "make clean" to clean up all the object files generated from previous compilations of the RadMom1D code.

 -------
 Step 3: